Soft Wonders: Tamar Mogendorff

 Can you tell us about your creative process?

 It changes.
-Sometimes I will have an idea for some time.
+Sometimes I will have an idea for sometime.
 I will let it form through thinking and there will be a day where I enter the studio and make it.
 No paper sketches, just straight away.
 If I have a collection in mind, I will explore fabrics to challenge me.
 Most of the work is in the editing, what stays what doesn’t.
 What’s an important shape - I always strive to simplify.
 I know it when I see it.

 Of the way you work, how much was taught?
 Or have you defined your own ways of working?

 I never learned sewing or the art of textiles formally in school, classes or books.
 I believe this is why I have strange solutions in the way my style emerged.
 I never felt limited by techniques.
-I saw this as a benefit versus a limit the more I created.
+I saw this as a benefit vs. a limit the more I created.

 Where do you draw inspiration for the designs?